symfony/symfony-docs/performance.rst

 Symfony compiles the :doc:`service container </service_container>` into multiple small files by default.
-Set this parameter to ``true`` to compile the entire container into a single file, which could improve performance when using "class preloading" in PHP 7.4 or newer versions:
+Set this parameter to ``true`` to compile the entire container into a single file, which could improve performance:

 .. configuration-block::